turingschool/try-turing/popup-rocket-animation/wrap-up/index.md

 One final step... let's make sure everyone can find the link to share your animation with the world.

 You can find the live URL above the "mini browser".
 Copy and paste the link, or click the button in the far-right to open it in a new tab.
-Have fun 🚀
+Have fun <span role="img" aria-label="rocket emoji">🚀</span>

 <img src="./assets/live-link.png" alt="Screenshot of repl.it interface with box highlighting the URL to the live site page on far right/top" />